 On Reading

-What follows is a fuller description of each approach—what it asks of you, what it looks like in practice, and why it matters:
+What follows is a deeper description of each approach to reading—what it asks of you, what it looks like in practice, and why it matters:

 1. Extractive Reading . . .